svewap/nnrestapi/Documentation/Introduction/Index.rst

     https://www.mywebsite.com/api/shelf/1

 **But wait... that is the same URL?** Right.
 So how can the backend know what we want to do?
-With the first request we want to GET the book and with the second one we want to PUT the book back in the shelf.
+With the first request we want to GET the book and with the second one we want to PUT the book back on the shelf.
 But that can't work, if it is the same URL, right?

 The request-type makes the difference!
 ~~~~~~~

-Most frontenders coming from jQuery or the classic HTML-pages will now think: Simple.
+Most "frontenders" coming from jQuery or the classic HTML-pages will now think: Simple.
 I would just
 use different URLs - one for reading the data, one for writing it.
 Or they would use URL-parameters
 like ``?action=update`` to make a difference between the two requests.